AshwiniWaghade2024/CODESOFT/README.md

 # CODESOFT
-This repository contains project made throughout the codesoft internship in web development .
+This repository contains project made by me throughout the codesoft internship in web development .